Monday, 25 June 2012

 I’d promised myself a return to Champion Hill and my night shift and very limited Boxing Day travel options offered me a perfect opportunity.
 After watching the opening salvos of the South Africa v England Test, I took the tube to Vauxhall.
 The 185 bus wasn’t due for a further ten minutes so I went for a quick walk to the next stop.

-Champion Hill hadn't changed since my previous call, although it was nice to see that the Main Stand had been renamed The Tommy Jover in recognition of a former player and President who gave Hamlet seventy years service until his death in 2008 at the age of 91.
+Champion Hill hadn't changed since my previous call, although it was nice to see that the Main Stand had been renamed The Tommy Jover in recognition of a former player and President who gave Hamlet seventy years of service until he died in 2008 at the age of 91.

-The K’s looked a decent team, but they were really being put to the test.
-Their keeper Rob Tolfrey pulled off a couple of excellent stops, but he was left helpless on the half hour mark as Ryan Moss tapped home a driven cross from Dean McDonald after half an hour.
+The K’s looked like a decent team, but they were really being put to the test.
+Their keeper Rob Tolfrey pulled off a couple of excellent stops, but he was left helpless on the half-hour mark as Ryan Moss tapped home a driven cross from Dean McDonald after half an hour.

-Carew made it 3-1 six minutes before the break with a stunning free kick from twenty five yards.
-At the interval I had a walk round he busy standing areas.
+Carew made it 3-1 six minutes before the break with a stunning free kick from twenty-five yards.
+At the interval, I had a walk around the busy standing areas.
 It was impressive to see so many families in attendance.

 Champion Hill had many stickers and slogans plastered on the walls, and there were plenty of hipsters around.
 Fortunately, unlike my experience at Clapton, I found them in the minority.
 There were still plenty of old boys going to Hamlet.

-I was home just gone 6pm after another really good time down at Champion Hill.
-Again I couldn’t really fault my experience and best of all, the football was really pleasing on the eye.
+I was home just after 6pm after another really good time down at Champion Hill.
+Again I couldn’t really fault my experience and best of all, the football was really pleasing to the eye.
 It later transpired that Rio Ferdinand had also been an impressed spectator at the ground.

 Dulwich Hamlet 0 Hendon 2 (Saturday 17th September 2016) FA Cup Second Qualifying Round (att: 822)